Neurogami/rhesus/README.md

         ignore:
           - .git/

-This tells `rhesus` that any file whose template path matches on any of the items listed un `noparse` should not be parsed for tempalte variables, and simply copied over as-is.
+This tells `rhesus` that any file whose template path matches on any of the items listed in `noparse` should not be parsed for template variables, and simply copied over as-is.

 The array under `ignore` means to ignore any files or directories that match on that substring.
 No parsing, no copying.

+### Template variables

-When you select a template set, Rhesus scans these files for Erb variables.
+When you select a template set, Rhesus scans these files for Erb (or some alternate) variables.
 It then prompts you to provide values.
 If you use any of these variable names in file or path names then Rhesus will apply those values to the names and paths when applying the template.

 You need to be sure, then, to only use the same variable name across files when you want them to all have the same value.

 That is, if `foo.rb` and `baz.ini` both use `<%= my_var  %>`, then the resulting text will have the same value used in both.

 If a file in a template set is not among the file types that may have Erb  (e.g., jar, dll, gif) then it will be copied over as-is.

 For example: